Frequently Asked Questions (FAQ)

 You can use the same networking strategies in all fields of finance, and you’ll end up using PowerPoint not only in investment banking, but also in fields like consulting and corporate finance.

-The IB Interview Guide and financial modeling courses are helpful primarily for investment banking, private equity, hedge fund, equity research, and corporate development roles.
+The IB Interview Guide and financial modeling courses are helpful primarily for investment banking, private equity, hedge fund (primarily long/short equity and other value-oriented funds), equity research, and corporate development roles.

 And for the industry-specific courses, you should also be familiar with accounting, valuation, and transaction modeling for “normal companies.”